 - Build the following program:

-- Make sure your board's COM port is selected from the device menu drop down.
+- Select your board's COM port from the device menu drop-down.

-- After your program loads, your terminal will display:
+- After your program loads, the Terminal will display:

-- Click in your terminal, and type your name and press the enter/return key when you are finished.
+- Click in the Terminal, type your name, and press the enter/return key when you are finished.

-You won’t be able to use the delete/backspace key, so if you make a mistake, just reload your program and start over.
-Your program will then display how many letters long the name is that you typed in.
+You will not be able to use the delete/backspace key, so if you make a mistake, just reload your program and start over.
+Now, your program will display how many letters long the name is that you entered.